cybozu-go/cattage/docs/setup.md

 ## cert-manager

-neco-tenant-controller and Accurate depend on [cert-manager][] to issue TLS certificate for admission webhooks.
+Cattage and Accurate depend on [cert-manager][] to issue TLS certificate for admission webhooks.
 If cert-manager is not installed on your cluster, install it as follows:

 ```console